meilisearch/documentation/learn/security/tenant_tokens.md

 In software development, multitenancy means that multiple users with different interests—also called tenants—share the same computing resources.
 Despite existing in the same environment, tenants are not aware of one another and do not have access to each other's data.
 Proper multitenancy is crucial in cloud computing services such as [Digital Ocean's Droplets](https://www.digitalocean.com/products/droplets) and [Amazon's AWS](https://aws.amazon.com/).

 Depending on the type of application you are developing with Meilisearch, it is possible you will face similar challenges.
-For example, if your application handles sensitive data like medical records, it is very important to ensure users can only search through their own documents.
+For example, if your application handles sensitive data like medical records, it is very important to make sure users can only search through their own documents.

 ### What are tenant tokens and how do they solve multitenancy in Meilisearch?